sisl.Lattice

 - Parameters:

-axes1 – the old axis indices (or labels if str) A string will translate each character as a specific axis index.
+axes1 (AnyAxes) – the old axis indices (or labels if str) A string will translate each character as a specific axis index.
 Lattice vectors are denoted by

 abc